Role of Article 6 in NDC 3.0

 Types of Voluntary Cooperation

-Of the Parties intending to use Article 6, 11 reference cooperative approaches under Article 6.2 which enables the use of ITMOs to meet NDC commitments.
-Three Parties make reference to the Article 6.4 mechanism, emphasizing interest in generating high-quality emission reductions through an international crediting framework.
-In addition, two Parties highlight Article 6.8 which establishes a framework for non-market approaches to climate cooperation and three of the Parties do not mention the type of voluntary cooperation.
-Beyond the core provisions of Article 3 five Parties note that they will integrate their domestic Emissions Trading Systems (ETS) within the scope of Article 6 cooperation, while three regional trading systems are also mentioned as part of countries’ market-based strategies
+Of the Parties intending to use Article 6, 37 reference cooperative approaches under Article 6.2 which enables the use of ITMOs to meet NDC commitments.
+22 Parties make reference to the Article 6.4 mechanism, emphasizing interest in generating high-quality emission reductions through an international crediting framework.
+In addition, 20 Parties highlight Article 6.8 which establishes a framework for non-market approaches to climate cooperation and 13 of the Parties intent to use all the three Article 6.2, Article 6.4 and Article 6.8 .

 Aligning Article 6 with NDC Frameworks